IBM Cloud Docs

 The full Linux subscription uses activation keys to provide access to interim fixes and updates for the operating system for IBM® Power® Virtual Server.
 The Power Virtual Server is hosted on an IBM satellite server within the IBM Cloud environment.
 Extra charges apply for setting up a Full Linux subscription account.

 To register for the full Linux subscription, you must select one of the stock operating system (OS) images that are provided by IBM.
-IBM currently provides RHEL stock OS images for SAP and non-SAP applications.
+IBM currently provides RHEL and SLES stock OS images for SAP and non-SAP applications.

 To know more about the SLES versions that are supported, see What versions of AIX, IBM i, and Linux are supported?.